Gundrill Machine Overview

 Coolant Temperature Control

-The drilling headstock and coolant pumping system generate heat, which can have a negative impact on drilling factors such as tool life and accuracy, as well as the operating conditions around the machine.
+The drilling headstock, the drilling process and coolant pumping system generate heat, which can have a negative impact on drilling factors such as tool life and accuracy, as well as the operating conditions around the machine.
 To manage the heat, either a heat exchanger or chiller is required to maintain cutting fluid at the proper temperature.